Anatoogle/FdF/README.md

 The program reads a map file containing height values and displays the landscape in an isometric projection.
 The project introduces the basics of computer graphics, coordinate transformations, rendering, and event handling.

+This project is not a 3D engine.
+It is a low-level graphics program focused on understanding how images are drawn from mathematical data.

+Instead of relying on modern rendering systems, everything is built from scratch: calculating coordinates, projecting 3D points onto a 2D screen, and drawing lines pixel by pixel.

 This project was developed in compliance with the requirements and constraints of the 42 network, respecting the imposed coding standards, allowed functions, and project guidelines.

 ---

 <img width="750" height="422" alt="FdF_gif" src="https://github.com/user-attachments/assets/a357f0c9-dac9-4078-b168-6e51bfc1980d" />

+---

 ## Features